Sarafian/MiniNugetServer/README.md

 | Build | Restore | `-MSBuild` | Builds and publishes the MiniNugetServer web site |
 | Docker | Build | `-Docker` |  Build the container **asarafian/mininugetserver** |

-To run all steps execute `.\Automation\Invoke-All.ps1 -Clean -RestoreNuget -MSBuild -Docker -ErrorAction Stop`.
+To run all steps execute `.\Automation\Invoke-All.ps1 -All -ErrorAction Stop`.
-You can also debug each step as long as the dependency chain is respected.
+To run the same process step by step execute `.\Automation\Invoke-All.ps1 -Clean -RestoreNuget -MSBuild -Docker -ErrorAction Stop`.

 # Run the container

-Within [Scripts](Scripts) execute the `Start-MiniNugetServer.ps1` to start the container.
+Within [Scripts](Scripts) execute the `Start-Container.ps1` to start the container.
 If everything goes well it will produce the url that for the containerized MiniNugetServer

 # Debug

-To help debug the docker build script and debug the container instance execute `.\Source\MiniNugetServer\Start-DockerDebug.ps1`.
+To help debug the docker build script and debug the container instance execute `.\Scripts\Debug-Container.ps1`.
 This will:

-1. Build a container image.
+1. Build a container image using the source as is in the source directory.
-1. Run the container image and start PowerShell by overriding the entrypoint.
+1. Run the container image and start the shell.
+You can overwrite which shell to start by specifying the `-Cmd` parameter.

-# Goal
+This script is meant:

-My goal is to publish this container to **asarafian/mininugetserver** to help me and others quickly setup a dev/tested oriented nuget feed.
+- To provide an overview of what happened during the build of the image.
-My ultimate goal is to automate fully the build and publishing of the container and make it available to Azure and AWS windows containers.
+- Execute manually any cmd.
+To see what will happen when running the image execute the `CMD` from the docker build file `MiniNugetServer.dockerfile`.

 # If you want to help...